wp-plugins/feed2tweet/README.txt

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
-2. Put `feed2tweet.php` file into your `wp-content/plugins/` directory.
+2. Upload `feed2tweet` directory into your `wp-content/plugins/` directory.
 3. Go to the `Plugins` page in your WordPress Administration area and click 'Activate' for Feed2tweet.
 4. Go to `Wp Admin -> Settings -> Feed2tweet` to enter your twitter account info and modify other settings.

 = Upgrade =
 1. Deactivate Plugin under Plugin Manager
 2. Download newest version from WP.org
-3. Upload feed2tweet.php to `wp-content/plugins/`.
+3. Upload `feed2tweet` directory to `wp-content/plugins/`.
 4. Go to the `Plugins` page in your WordPress Administration area and click 'Activate' for Feed2tweet.
 5. Go to `Wp Admin -> Settings -> Feed2tweet` to enter your twitter account info and modify other settings.